MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 4. Click **Manage** for the permissions that you want to update.

-5. Add or remove people or change their role, and then click **Save**.
+5. Add or remove people or change their role, and then select **Save**.

 ## Change a site's hub association
 <a name="hubsite"> </a>